patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/terminology.md

 showTitle: true
 ---

-# Terminology

-This is a list of common UI terms and their usage.
+Here's a list of common UI terms and their usage.

 **Add**: (v.)
 Use to describe adding an existing item to an existing list, group, view, or other container element.
 - Opposite: Remove